Project-Muteki/Peanut-GB/README.md

 UseSchedulerTimer = 0

 [Debug]
-; For boards based on Nuvoton W55SA7101, copy the pixels to the main ; framebuffer and write to the LCD afterwards, instead of falling back to safe ; mode.
-Currently this is specific to a certain version of the CA106 board, ; therefore it's for internal testing only and should not be enabled.
-In the ; future we may add a more generic version for other boards based on Nuvoton ; W55SA7101 and move this into [Config].
-P4SingleCopyBlit = 0

 ; Show the average number of milliseconds spent on delaying the main loop after ; each frame.
 Updated every 32 frames.
 ShowDelayFactor = 0